KetchuppOfficial/Splay_Tree/README.md

 # HWT.
-Level 2: Splay tree
+Level 2: splay tree

 This project is a task on course "Uses and applications of C++ language" by [K.I.Vladimirov](https://github.com/tilir).
 The task was to implement a class representing splay tree.